 - Vehicles are cleaned and sanitized after every use.

-- All vehicles will be loaded with social distancing protocols and at only 50% capacity.
+- All vehicles will be loaded with social distancing protocols and at the capacity set by local health departments.

 A guest survey will be sent out 72-84 hours prior to trip check-in.
 Upon arrival, we will ask if any conditions have changed.
 If a guest answers “yes” to questions 1-2, they will not be allowed on the trip.